Exploring Scottish Borders history

 Edin's Hall Broch is extremely unusual - brochs are structures usually only found in the north of Scotland.
 You can take a bracing circular 10km walk to the Iron Age fortress and add in a hike up Cockburn Law, with its 325m summit.
 On a clear day there are great views into the Cheviot Hills.

 Museums in the Scottish Borders

-The modest Jim Clark Room (free entry) in the town of Duns is as unassuming as this Borders farmer who was one of the world's most successful racing drivers - two times Formula 1 World Champion.
+The Jim Clark Room is re-opening 11th July 2019 after major extension and refurbishment in the town of Duns is as unassuming as this Borders farmer who was one of the world's most successful racing drivers - two times Formula 1 World Champion.
 But inside it houses fascinating memorabilia and a staggering 100 of his trophies.
 Clark is buried at Chirnside village nearby.

 The Coldstrean Museum in the eponymous town where the famous regiment was first raised, and on the historical site where this happened, has permanent displays on the history of the regiment as well as the town.

-Part of the Heart of Hawick, and beside the Heritage Hub on the town's High Street, the Borders Textile Powerhouse tells the story of the Borders and textiles - past, present and future - including knitwear and tweed, which the region is synonymous with.
-There are permanent and changing exhibitions diplayed in this late 12th Century tower house.
+Part of the Heart of Hawick, and beside the Heritage Hub on the town's High Street, the Borders Textile Towerhouse tells the story of the Borders and textiles - past, present and future - including knitwear and tweed, which the region is synonymous with.
+There are permanent and changing exhibitions displayed in this late 12th Century tower house.